RTradeLtd/libp2p-lora-transport/README.md

 `libp2p-lora-transport` enables LibP2P nodes to communicate over LoRa.
 You can either use it as a "protocol" where a LibP2P nodes with an attached LoRa bridge can allow authorized peers to read/write data from/to the LoRa bridge.
 For example, this could be used to allow a LibP2P nodes to report sensor data to a LoRaWAN gateway.
 Another possibility would be to allow multiple different LibP2P nodes to relay data through a LibP2P node with an attached LoRa bridge.

+# Install

+You will need a valid C installation, Go 1.13+, and the WiringPi libraries installed.

 # Hardware

 The following hardware has been tested: